How to Decide Between Gas and Electric on Your Sailing Boat

 Cons:

-- Requires proper installation, ventilation and regular safety checks
+- Requires proper installation from a professional, good ventilation on board and regular safety checks from an engineer (We recommend annually).

 Electric (Induction cooker or electric ovens)